Basic security setup for startups

 Epilog

-As you see the building the secure startup is not complex as it looks like, and it much easier to do it at early stages, avoid financial and reputation losses.
+As you can see, building a secure startup is not as complex as it looks, and it is much easier to do it at early stages to avoid financial and reputation losses.